Gh0ul5lay3r-91/survey-data-analysis/README.md

 The Survey Data Analysis app has a few features to help the user both navigate the app, and be able to read the data coming from the survey.

 ### Options List
+The options list is provide to allow the user to select which way they would like the data presented to them.
+* Average Age
+* Percentage of Males
+* Percentage of Females
+* Average Salary
+The app will ask the user to input their option then check to see if its valid and matches the list of options.

 ### Average Age
 ### Percentage of Male and Female
 ### Average Salary